 - Provides many other services to make your daily development easier.

 One common advise to start a new solution is always to start with a monolith, keep it modular and split into microservices once the monolith becomes a problem.
 This makes your progress fast in the beginning especially if your team is small and you don't want to deal with challenges of the microservice architecture.

 However, developing such a well-modular application can be a problem since it is hard to keep modules isolated from each other as you would do it for microservices (see Stefan Tilkov's article about that).
 Microservice architecture naturally forces you to develop well isolated services, but in a modular monolithic application it's easy to tight couple modules to each other and design weak module boundaries and API contracts.

-The sample microservice solution demonstrates a complete microservice solution based on the ABP framework.
+The eShopOnAbp project demonstrates a complete microservice solution based on the ABP framework.